Lent: Dying That We Might Live

 Henri Nouwen, A Cry for Mercy

 Our NEW digital Lent: A Season of Returning Reflections includes a PDF booklet with printing instructions, and an e-reader version.
-Available for a donation of any size.

 © Ruth Haley Barton, 2021.
 This post is an excerpt of Lent: A Season of Returning, Ruth Haley Barton (2015, Transforming Resources).